CASA & University Courses

 Partner Institution Courses

 The CASA Resident Director assists each student with their course enrollment at Santiago's top local universities.
 Students must have their class selections approved by their home university to ensure credit transfer for their courses.
-In addition to the Pro-seminar, students enroll in 3-4 other courses at one or more of three top local universities: Univeridad de Chile (UCH), Pontificia Universidad Católica de Chile (PUC), and Universidad Diego Portales (UDP).
+In addition to the Pro-seminar, students enroll in 3-4 other courses at one or more of three top local universities: Universidad de Chile (UCH), Pontificia Universidad Católica de Chile (PUC), and Universidad Diego Portales (UDP).

 Pontificia Universidad Católica de Chile (PUC)